bobdavies2000/OpenCVB/README.md

     -   Using a motion-updated image allows results to be matched exactly.
 -   Motion detection relies on options specified in “Options_Diff”.
     -   There is an option for the size of differences in individual pixel values.
-    -   There is also an option for the number of pixel differences in a grid rect.
+    -   There is also an option for pixel differences in a grid rect.
     -   Motion in the image is confined by the grid rectangles.
--   Motion detection can be turned off (see global option “Use Motion Mask”.)
+-   Motion detection can be turned off (global option “Use Motion Mask”.)
 -   The stable gray image (grayStable) contains the motion-updated image.
     -   A motion-updated point cloud is now the default for all algorithms.